How can public health organizations recruit diverse talent?

 What are we doing?

-In partnership with researchers from Aarhus University and multiple Danish public health organizations and governmental partners we are currently designing a “megastudy” that will test the efficacy of up to 20 different social media messages on the recruitment of nurses and nursing assistants to Denmark.
-The messages themselves will be co-designed with nurses as well as behavioral science experts.
+In collaboration with researchers from Aarhus University and multiple Danish public health organizations and governmental collaborators, we are currently designing a “megastudy” that will test the efficacy of up to 20 different messages on the recruitment of nurses and nursing assistants to Denmark.
+The messages themselves will be co-designed with nurses and HR professionals, as well as behavioral science experts.

 What comes next?